 After performing a normal full-stop landing, a straight ahead takeoff may be performed if adequate runway is available (FAR field length must be available).
-After stopping, and before initiating the takeoff, accomplish the following:
+After stopping, and before initiating the takeoff, do the following:

 - set takeoff flaps

 - trim the stabilizer for takeoff

 - place speedbrake lever in the down detent

 - place autobrake to RTO

+- Copyright © The Boeing Company.
+See title page for details.